keishino00/collab0rca-contracts/README.md

 If deployment is success, you will find abi json files in deployments directory.

+If a contract has been previously Compiled and is not changed in this commit, maybe the previous contract is reused.

+The Contract to create the Safe is the `GnosisSafeProxyFactory`.

 #### Custom Networks

 It is possible to use the `NODE_URL` env var to connect to any EVM based network via an RPC endpoint.
 This connection then can be used with the `custom` network.